Louis St. Ange Bellerive: Involvement in St. Louis

 Upon moving to St. Louis later in his life, Bellerive ran a provincial capital.
 Many people were moving to St. Louis for the religious freedom aspects of the new community.
 Bellerive used his past experiences of diplomatic relations to help converse with members from the different governments.

 Personal life

-Bellerive never married, and instead had a life-time mistress, Angelique, his Indian slave.
+Bellerive never married, and instead had a life-time lover, Angelique, his Indian slave.
 While working in St. Louis, he lived in Marie-Thérèse Bourgeois Chouteau's house, and oftentimes, told stories from earlier in his life of adventures.